NYPL/metadata-documentation/metadata/record-type.md

 * Collection records are typically imported from a finding aid or catalog record
 * Collection records may also be created in MMS where no source finding aid or catalog record exists, although this is less common

-{: .note-title }
-> Field-Specific Best Practices for Collection Records
->
-> [TK to be added after element documentation finalized]

 ### Containers
 * Containers are intermediary records
 * Containers can contain other Containers and/or Items
 * Containers must be contained by a Collection
 * A Collection can have zero or an unlimited number of Containers

-{: .note-title }
-> Field-Specific Best Practices for Container Records
->
-> [TK to be added after element documentation finalized]

 ### Items
 * Items can be standalone or contained in Collections
 * Items in Collections can be contained just by a Collection and/or any of the Collection’s Containers
 * Collections and Containers can contain an unlimited number of Items

-{: .note-title }
-> Field-Specific Best Practices for Item Records
->
-> [TK to be added after element documentation finalized]

 ### Captures
 * Captures are attached to Item records